xdy/twodsix-foundryvtt/README.md

 Um.
 D. Of course.
 Like any sane person would...

 Oh, and for the record.
 The tooling and automated releases work fine.
 The system?
-Not so much. :)
+Well, you can install it.
+It's useless.
+But it's installable. :)